vwala/docs/content/merchant/customisation.md

 Note: The launcher is optional/configurable.
 See below for details.

-Signup/login page**
+**Signup/login page**

-When your in-store widget launcher is clicked, your influencer signup/login page will appear as follows.
+When your in-store signup page launcher is clicked, your influencer signup/login page will appear as follows.

 ![](/images/merchant/2019-01-20-09-18-09.png)